Welcome to National Medical Stores , Frequently Asked Questions

-NMS came into existence through an act of Parliament called the NMS Act of 1993 to deal with the growing demand for medicine and medical supplies.
-The role of NMS is stipulated in the mandate that is provided for in the NMS Act which is to procure, store and distribute essential medicines and medical supplies to public health facilities.
+National Medical Stores (NMS) came into existence through an act of Parliament called the NMS Act of 1993 to deal with the growing demand for medicine and medical supplies.
+The role of NMS is stipulated in the mandate that is provided for in the NMS Act, that is, to procure, store and distribute essential medicines and medical supplies of good quality primarily to public health facilities.

-- Levels of care according to the Essential Medicines List of Uganda
+- Levels of care according to the Essential Medicines and Health Supplies List of Uganda

 - Current MoH treatment guidelines

 - Minimum MoH standards and staffing levels to be expected at the different levels of care

 How does NMS receive orders from Health facilities?

 Orders are received through email, EMS or by hand delivery to the different NMS regional offices.